Salt & Wind Travel

 How to Celebrate Old Fashioned Week

 Now that you’ve mastered the Old Fashioned cocktail, it’s time to celebrate Old Fashioned Week!
-From November 1st through 10th, the event was launched in 2015 by Michael Landart of the Maria Loca bar in Paris and Cyrille Hugon of Rhum Fest Paris to pay homage to the cocktail.
+The event was launched in 2015 by Michael Landart of the Maria Loca bar in Paris and Cyrille Hugon of Rhum Fest Paris to pay homage to the cocktail.

 In search of our best cocktail recipes for your next party?
 Check out this list of cocktail party-worthy drinks, including other great whiskey and bourbon cocktails.